 The total score is calculated by using a simple formula:

-Total Score = Positive Point of Winner and Negative Points of others + Value Cards Points received from each non-dropped player – Value Card Points given to each non-dropped player
+Total Score = Winner’s Positive Points and the Negative Points of the others + Value Cards Points received from each non-dropped player – Value Card Points given to each non-dropped player.
+The calculation of the cash won by players who have a positive score at the end of the game is done by using the following simple formula:

 Are you sure you want to leave?